hhromic/promrelay-exporter/examples/autodiscovery/README.md

 # Automatic Discovery Example

+> [!NOTE]
-> **Note:** The example in this directory assumes that you have Docker running
+> The example in this directory assumes that you have Docker running
 > in [swarm mode](https://docs.docker.com/engine/swarm/).

-To run the example, first deploy the centralised Prometheus stack:
+To run the example, first deploy the centralized Prometheus stack:
 ```
 docker config create metrics-prometheus-yaml configs/prometheus.yaml
 docker stack deploy -c stacks/metrics.yaml metrics
 ```

-The above will initialise a Prometheus instance running on port `9090`.
+The above will initialize a Prometheus instance running on port `9090`.

 In addition, this stack also creates a `metrics_default` overlay network.